Joseph Windham-Ashe1

 M, #126374, b.
 23 April 1746, d.
 1 May 1823

-Sir William Smijth, 7th Bt. was born on 23 April 1746 at Shrewsbury, Shropshire, England.1 He was the son of Rev. Sir William Smyth, 6th Bt. and Abigail Wood.1 He married Anne Windham, daughter of John Windham-Bowyer and Mary Windham, on 22 March 1779 at St. George's Church, St. George Street, Hanover Square, London, England.1 He died on 1 May 1823 at age 77.1 He was buried at Theydon Mount, Essex, England.1 His will (dated 26 March 1816 to 4 May 1821) was probated on 6 June 1823.1
+Sir William Smijth, 7th Bt. was born on 23 April 1746 at Shrewsbury, Shropshire, EnglandG.1 He was the son of Rev. Sir William Smyth, 6th Bt. and Abigail Wood.1 He married Anne Windham, daughter of John Windham-Bowyer and Mary Windham, on 22 March 1779 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.1 He died on 1 May 1823 at age 77.1 He was buried at Theydon Mount, Essex, EnglandG.1 His will was proven (by probate) on 6 June 1823.1

 Children of Sir William Smijth, 7th Bt. and Anne Windham